patillacode/pyyt/README.md

 # pyyt
-Python script to download all videos as audio from a given YouTube playlist
+Python interactive script to download videos as audio from a given YouTube playlist or a single video url

 -------------------
 ### Attribution ###